KintsuKayaba/Air-Quality-AI-Forecast/README.md

 - **Visualization**: Generates charts showing historical data and future forecasts.
 - **AI Explanations**: Provides natural language explanations of trends using an AI API.
 - **Interactive Chat**: Allows users to interact with the tool via a chat interface.
+- **Dynamic AI Responses**: The chat interface uses the Groq API to generate conversational and dynamic responses, making the interaction more engaging.

 ## Requirements